-The below provides a summary of the terms of the Stock Option Plan (as amended by the Proposed Amendments) and Options granted thereunder.
+The below provides a summary of the terms of the Stock Option Plan and Options granted thereunder.

 The Stock Option Plan is designed to provide additional flexibility to the Board and Compensation and Corporate Governance Committee of the Board (the "CCG Committee") in implementing their compensation objectives.